akka/akka/akka-docs/rst/dev/multi-node-testing.rst

 The test conductor server is responsible for coordinating barriers and sending commands to the test conductor clients that act upon them, e.g. throttling network traffic to/from another client.
-More information on the possible operations is availible in the ``akka.remote.testconductor.Conductor`` API documentation.
+More information on the possible operations is available in the ``akka.remote.testconductor.Conductor`` API documentation.

 The Multi Node Spec
 ===================